Main illustration: Rachel Suggs

 And it’s easy to transfer the irritation from the malfunctioning computer or the buggy software to the IT department if it doesn’t feel like the problem is getting resolved fast enough.
 In that case, a technical hurdle quickly feels like an IT hurdle, and once that starts to be the case, it’s very hard to correct.

 Exacerbating that frustration in many companies is the pervasive use of enterprise level ticketed systems.
-Now, we here at Intercom make no secret of our dislike of ticketing systems, but the issue goes further when dealing with corporate IT – to file a problem, you often have to fill out a convoluted form full of drop-down questions about what your machine is or what software version you’re on.
+Now, we here at Intercom make no secret of our preference for having conversations rather than ascribing numbers, but the issue goes further when dealing with corporate IT – to file a problem, you often have to fill out a convoluted form full of drop-down questions about what your machine is or what software version you’re on.
 It’s a pain, basically.

 It’s key that our IT support team is seen as being part of the solution rather than part of the problem.